 Effective use of support

-The UAE is considered a credible and reliable partner in its relations with the international community.
+The UAE is seen as a credible and reliable partner in its relations with the international community.
 The government works on multiple levels to establish international credibility and consistently follows up on its commitments.
 The UAE is a member of several international organizations and actively contributes to their goals and objectives.
 From 2022 to 2023, the UAE served as a non-permanent member on the U.N.
 Security Council for the first time in its history.
 Additionally, the UAE hosts the International Renewable Energy Agency (IRENA) and several United Nations field offices.
-As part of its involvement in international military coalitions, the UAE’s performance has received praise from coalition allies, leading the United States to designate the UAE as a “major security partner.”
+The UAE has participated in several international military coalitions, including the Global Coalition Against the Islamic State.
+The United States has designated the UAE a “major security partner.”

-Multilaterally, the UAE is a signatory to major human rights conventions such as the Universal Declaration of Human Rights and the Conventions on the Rights of the Child, but it has not ratified the International Covenant on Economic, Social and Cultural Rights or the Covenant on Civil and Political Rights.
-On labor standards, the UAE has also signed nine conventions related to worker rights, but not the Freedom of Association and Protection of the Right to Organize Convention or the Right to Organize and Collective Bargaining Convention.
-Criticism was voiced when Sultan Ahmed al-Jaber was named president of COP28, as he also serves as CEO of the Abu National Oil Company.
-The UAE has ratified the Paris Agreement on Climate Change, and Mr. Al-Jaber has called the goal of limiting global warming to 1.5 degrees “non-negotiable.”
+The UAE is a signatory to the Universal Declaration of Human Rights and the Conventions on the Rights of the Child.
+However, it has not ratified the International Covenant on Economic, Social and Cultural Rights or the Covenant on Civil and Political Rights.
+On labor standards, the UAE has also signed nine conventions related to workers’ rights, although not the Freedom of Association and Protection of the Right to Organize Convention or the Right to Organize and Collective Bargaining Convention.

 Credibility